folio-org/okapi/doc/guide.md

 ## Using Okapi

-These examples show how to use Okapi from the command-line, using the `curl` http client.
-You should be able to copy and paste the commands to your command-line from this document.
+These examples show how to use Okapi from the command line, using the `curl` http client.
+You should be able to copy and paste the commands to your command line from this document.

 The exact definition of the services is in the RAML files listed in the [Reference](#reference) section.